 As a junior officer, he fully appreciated the difficulties of winter mobility experienced by the field artillery.
 His innovative and practical design for field gun and ammunition sleighs allowed identical “Into Action” drills, in both winter and summer.

 At the time of the Permanent Artillery re-organization in 1893, then a lieutenant-Colonel, he was appointed to command “A” Battery, Royal Canadian Field Artillery at Kingston, while simultaneously appointed Commandant of the Kingston-based Royal School of Artillery.
 In 1893, he attended the opening of the Imperial Institute in London.
 While in England, he studied the new system of fire discipline used by the British Army.
-Upon his return, he taught the new system to his instructional staff, preparing for the winter’s courses and the annual training in the summer of 1894.
-This particular summer training activity incorporated his realistic, moving and automatically appearing targets; a system later adopted and used by cavalry and infantry.
+Upon his return, he taught the new approach to his instructional staff, preparing for the winter’s courses and the annual training in 1894.
+This particular summer training activity incorporated his realistic, moving and automatically appearing targets, a system later adopted and used by cavalry and infantry.

 Throughout this campaign, the experiences of this practical and technically proficient gunner fostered many innovations.
 He recognized the need to increase the lethality of artillery ammunition and the requirement to develop smokeless propellants as an aid to concealment.
 He advocated the deployment of artillery, behind cover or on reverse slopes, where the gunners could work unobserved and unimpeded by enemy actions.
 He believed that indirect fire should become the artillery’s standard method of deployment.
 On his return to Canada, the adoption of these improvements remained his constant goal.

 In April 1905, he commanded the Military District Number 6 at Halifax.
 The withdrawal of the British troops from Halifax was a politically sensitive matter, and his steady hand was at the helm.